-- Prospective, randomized, single-blinded, placebo-controlled phase IIb clinical trial of GP2 + GM-CSF or GM-CSF alone in HER2heu 1-3+, HLA-A02 patients. - High-risk breast cancer patients (Node Positive, High Risk Node Negative) who were disease-free and immunocompetent after having completed standard of care therapy. - The primary endpoint was to determine if GP2 + GM-CSF reduces breast cancer recurrence rates versus GM-CSF alone.
+- Prospective, randomized, single-blinded, placebo-controlled phase IIb clinical trial of GP2 + GM-CSF or GM-CSF alone in HER2/neu 1-3+, HLA-A02 patients. - High-risk breast cancer patients (Node Positive, High Risk Node Negative) who were diseasefree and immunocompetent after having completed standard of care therapy. - The primary endpoint was to determine if GP2 + GMCSF reduces breast cancer recurrence rates versus GM-CSF alone.
 A recurrence is defined as either a pathologically confirmed recurrence or a new radiographic finding during standard of care follow-up.

 The Phase IIb clinical trial closed in December 2018.
-The median 5 year follow-up data from this Phase IIb clinical trial is currently being collected and analyzed.
+The median 5 year followup data from this Phase IIb clinical trial is currently being collected and analyzed.
 The median 5 year data, other than the top-line data described in the table below, has yet to be published.

-GP2 + GM-CSF Treated Patients GM-CSF Placebo Patients Recurrence Rate Recurrence Rate Hazard Ratio Kaplan-Meier Survival Analysis 0.09 % 11.0% 0.00 p = 0.0338
+GP2 + GM-CSF Treated GM-CSF Placebo Hazard Ratio Kaplan-Meier Patients Recurrence Rate Patients Recurrence Rate Survival Analysis 0.0% 11.0% 0.00 p = 0.0338

-A median 3 year interim analysis of the GP2 Phase II trial was published in 2016 and presented efficacy, safety, and immunological data.
+A median 3 year interim analysis of the GP2 Phase II trial was published in 2016 and presented efficacy, safety, and immunological data, and a median 4 year interim analysis of the GP2 Phase II trial was published in April 2020.
 Of the total 180 intent-to-treat patients enrolled, 168 patients completed the 6 primary intradermal injection series over the first 6 months.
 HER2/neu status was determined based on the expression levels of the HER2/neu protein in each patient using standard of care HER2/neu diagnostic technology.
 The trial was prospectively designed to analyze these fully treated patients by 2 distinct patient populations, namely HER2/neu 3+ (over expressors) and HER2/neu 1-2+ (low to intermediate expressors):